ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/unit-tests.md

-# Lab: Unit Tests
+# Lab: Unit Testing Infrastructure

 In this lab, you will learn how to:

 - Setup headless support for Chrome
 - Run the existing suite of unit tests
-- Create and use mock objects
+- Install some centralized mock factories
-- Structure Unit Tests

 ## Set Up Headless Chrome Support